By Janice Jones |Last Updated February 2026

 Maybe not the best choice of liquid hydration in people, it is also not good for dogs.

-Alcohol including beer, liquor, wine and any foods made with alcohol causes the same effect on a dog’s brain and liver as it does in human, but the result is much faster and the speed increases as the dog decreases.
+Alcohol, including beer, liquor, wine, and any foods made with alcohol, causes the same effect on a dog’s brain and liver as it does in humans, but the result is much faster, and the speed increases as the dog decreases.

-Just small quantities can produce vomiting, diarrhea, depression, coordination problems and even difficulty breathing, coma and death.
+Just small quantities can produce vomiting, diarrhea, depression, coordination problems, and even difficulty breathing, and coma.
 It might be cute, but it is deadly.

 High up on the list of foods toxic to dogs is onions.